weshulz/LOE_Calculator/README.md

 Next improvements (ideas)
 - Add holiday calendar support for delivery date calculations.
 - Show service ATTC and Buffer in the results area.
-- Improve styling of hints and layout in `main.css`.

-If you want any of the above implemented, tell me which and I'll add it.

 ATTC = Average time to completion